-Deanna Joy Roepcke ’18 is a senior at Grove City College majoring in political science with a minor in Biblical and religious studies.
+Deanna Joy Roepcke ’18 is a senior at Grove City College majoring in political science with minors in biblical and religious studies and pre-law.
 Deanna is from Langhorne, Pennsylvania.
-On campus, Deanna started an executive council of the American Enterprise Institute (AEI).
-Deanna is also the secretary for the College Republicans and vice president of the campus’ chapter of Pi Sigma Alpha.
+On campus, Deanna started an executive council for the American Enterprise Institute (AEI).
+Deanna is also the president of the Law Society at GCC and president of the campus’ chapter of Pi Sigma Alpha.
 She also is marketing for International Justice Mission chapter on campus.

-During the summer of 2016, Deanna was a Charles Koch Institute intern and an events intern with Concerned Veterans for America in Arlington, Virginia.
-In her free time, Deanna likes to read and enjoys photography.
+During the summer of 2017, Deanna was a William and Bernice Grewcock scholar intern for Young America’s Foundation in Reston, Virginia.
+In her free time, Deanna likes to read, paint, and enjoys photography.
 She leads youth group at her church in Grove City.
-Deanna has a heart for humanitarian work and is working towards a career in that field.
+She has a heart for humanitarian work and is working towards a career as a lawyer to fight human trafficking.